-9. Based on the approved concept of operations, force requirement statement, and the rules of engagement of a peacekeeping mission, in terms of units/contingents, personnel, major equipment and logistical support, prepare, in consultation with Logistics Support Division and other appropriate offices draft positions for personnel, major equipment and self-sustainment responsibilities for consolidation by the Field Budget and Finance Division for negotiation with the troop/police contributors.
-Provide input and comments to the Logistics Support Division on selfsustainment categories directly related to operations.
+9. Based on the approved concept of operations, force requirement statement, rules of engagement and directive on use of force, identify the operational requirements of a peacekeeping mission, in terms of units/contingents, personnel, major equipment and logistical support, and prepare, in consultation with the Logistics Support Division and other appropriate offices, draft positions for personnel, major equipment and self-sustainment responsibilities for consolidation by the Field Budget and Finance Division and negotiation with the troop/police contributors.
+Provide input and comments to the Logistics Support Division on self-sustainment categories directly related to operations.

-10. Review troop/police contributors submissions for special case equipment, in consultation with the Logistics Support Division and the Field Budget and Finance Division.
+10. Review troop/police contributors' submissions for special case equipment, in consultation with the Logistics Support Division and the Field Budget and Finance Division.
 In consultation with the Logistics Support Division, the United Nations Mine Action Service and other services, as applicable, make a recommendation as to whether the special case equipment meets the mission's operational requirements.
-Provide concurrence on the special case for approval by the Director and the Field Budget and Finance Division for negotiation with the troop/police contributors.
+The Chief of the Force Generation Service and/or the Chief of the Selection and Recruitment Section of the Police Division provide concurrence on the special case for further concurrence by the Director of the Field Budget and Finance Division and for negotiation with the troop/police contributors.
+Review and process applications for painting waiver for approval by the Military Adviser or the Police Adviser.